glynawe/Vanilla/vanillaC.md

 An implicit variable declaration has a default value.
 Numeric variables are initialized to zero.
 Pointer values are initialized to `null`.
 The elements of arrays and records are recursively initialized by these rules.
 I.e. every non-structured value in a default structure ends up being zero or null.

-The above rule is also used to initialize local variables within function bodies.
+The above rule is also used to initialize local variables within blocks.

 # Types